Germany expat health insurance: know this to inform your decision

 This guide aims at clarifying what is meant by “expat insurance” in Germany, whether it’s relevant to you, what to pay attention to and which providers to recommend.

-Feel free to ask questions in the comments too.
+Feel free to ask questions in the comments if something is still unclear.
+I answer each one personally

 Germany expat health insurance: TL;DR